jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 return/enter.

-As of 2020, most of the messages on Clojurians Zulip are in the `slack-archive` stream, with a separate topic (TBD the correct Zulip terminology here) for each Clojurians Slack channel that is mirrored.
+As of 2020, most of the messages on Clojurians Zulip are in the `slack-archive` stream, with a separate topic for each Clojurians Slack channel that is mirrored.
 Very likely most of your search results will appear in one of those.

 TBD how to limit the search to a single Zulip topic.
 Zulip's help page on advanced search is probably a good place to read about more